 We divide the level of education stages into those for ages 05-12, ages 13-15, and ages 16-18.
 The last category is called “college” but it is a short for “intermediate college”, which is regarded as the upper secondary education, not the tertiary education.
 After finishing this level, Bangladesh students enter universities or “degree colleges” for bachelor degrees.
 Therefore, we need to replace terms for the three education stages as “primary, “lower secondary”, and “upper secondary”, and need to refrain from using “college education” or “tertiary education”, if the impact is shown for these levels.
 However, the things are more complicated than this, because we use the baseline education stages for classification.
 At Round 4, age 17 or 18 at the baseline should be at the tertiary education if they are enrolled.
 However, at Round 2, age 16 or 17 at the baseline should be still at the upper secondary education if they are enrolled.
 So it is very difficult to decide about the terminology.
 I would like to know Abu-san’s comments on this issue.

-p.27, Figure 11, and its explanation on p.26, 4th para “Unlike the previous figures, traditional column shows the conditional mean values and other non-traditional columns show per period impacts relative to the concurrent traditional arm values.
-What we display in the non-traditional columns are per period impacts, not the cumulative impacts.
+p.27, Figure 11, and its explanation on p.26, 4th para “Unlike the previous figures, we show per period impacts relative to the concurrent traditional arm values.
+Using parameters in equation (2), what we display in Figure 11 are per period impacts (b3k for period 3 and b4k for period 4), not the cumulative impacts (b2k + b3k for period 3 and b2k + b4k for period 4).
 We chose to show per period impacts because annual enrollment status matters in schooling.”

 This strategy makes sense.
 However, then why do we need to add the left most column for the estimated coefficient on the traditional arm?
 At first, I thought the left most column shows the unconditional means under traditional arms.
 However, the plots are from specification (5) and (6), which includes various controls from baselines.
 Then the interpretation of the left most column is complicated.
 In all other figures in this paper, we do not include the estimated coefficient on the traditional arm.
 This is our strategy to focus on differential impact of non-traditional arms, relative to the traditional arms.
 For education, I agree with the idea that it better to show, using my notations, b2k for period 2, b3k for period 3 (not b2k + b3k), and b4k for period 4 (not b2k + b4k).
 But it does not make much sense to me add a column for the traditional arm.

-p.26, 4th para “Women at the college level are about 5.9% of sample, so the effective sample size of each cell is about 11-12 (=800*.056/4),…”
+p.26, 4th para “Women at the college level were found from about 5.9% of the whole sample, so the effective sample size of each cell is about 11-12 (=776*.059/4),…”

-p.28, 1st para "We showed, under the rural setting, experiences or entrepreneurship seem to matter for participation and resulting impacts."
+p.28, 1st para "We showed, under the rural setting, experiences or entrepreneurship seem to matter for participation."

-p.28, 3rd para "While we did not observe impacts of managerial supports,"
+p.28, 3rd para "While we did not observe additional impacts of managerial supports,"

-p.28, 5th para "However, the greater point of the lesson from the study is the presence of fixed inputs in scaling the herd size."
+p.28, 5th para "However, the key lesson from the study is the presence of fixed inputs in scaling the herd size."

-p.29, 1st para "On the other hand, the necessity of codifiable knowledge in participation even for a simple production process and the scope for escaping the poverty trap with large, frontloaded lending may be more generalisable to other rural areas that are suited to livestock production."
+p.29, 1st para "On the other hand, the necessity of codifiable knowledge in participation even for a simple production process and the scope for escaping the poverty trap with large, frontloaded lending may be more generalisable to other rural areas with liquidity constraints."

-p.31, B Rejection, 1st para "Among 800 observations, there are 4 whose villages are washd away and 70 who by group rejected the assigned arms which are traditional, large, large grace with 40, 20, 10, 0 individuals, respectively."
+p.31, B Rejection, 1st para "Among 776 observations, there are 40 whose villages are washed away and 70 who by group rejected the assigned arms (traditional, large, large grace with 40, 20, 10 individuals, respectively)."

 pp.32-35, Tables B1-B12, notes "Attrited and Nonattrited columns show means of each group."